 How to Grow Clematis

 For proper care of clematis, clematis vines prefer sunny locations (at least six hours of sun needed for blooming) but the soil should be kept cool.
 An easy way to accomplish this is by planting some type of ground cover or shallow-rooted perennial plants around the clematis.
-A 2-inch layer of mulch can also be incorporated to keep the roots cool and moist.
+A 2 inch (5 cm.) layer of mulch can also be incorporated to keep the roots cool and moist.

 Clematis Planting Info

 Although many clematis vines are grown in containers, they can also be planted in the garden.
 They are usually planted in fall or early spring, depending on the region and variety.